 Saastamoinen Keynote lectures

 The speaker of the annual Keynote lecture is a person with an international impact and wide recognition in the arts community – an artist, curator, writer or some other influencer.
 The first lecture in the series was held in January 2016 by Okwui Enwezor, the director of the Haus Der Kunst Museum in Munich and the curator of the Venice Biennale 2015.
 In 2017, the Keynote speakers were Elmgreen & Dragset, an artist duo who served as the curators of the Istanbul Biennial.
 In 2018, the speaker was Adam Szymczyk, who has worked as the artistic director of Documenta 14, for example.
 The 2019 lecture was held by Martha Rosler, a US-born pioneer in feminist art, and the 2020 lecture by Andrea Giunta, an esteemed expert in Latin American art.

 Prognostics lectures explore new artistic practices, which not only challenge established forms of art and exhibition but also shake up social norms and thinking in society.

 Resident Fellow programme

-The Resident Fellow programme is aimed at international artists, who are invited to the Academy of Fine Arts to inspire its teaching activities and to raise students’ awareness of the diverse range of artistic practices and cultures.
+The Resident Fellow programme is aimed at international artists and researchers, who are invited to the Academy of Fine Arts to inspire its teaching activities and to raise students’ awareness of the diverse range of artistic practices and cultures.
 The Resident Fellow programme is linked not only to the international artist’s own art and interaction with students and teachers, but also to the academy’s curriculum.